 One approach measures beliefs about objects of interest for which there is an objective external benchmark.
-For instance, in the context of income inequality, one can elicit beliefs about the income share going to the top 1 percent of income earners rather than a general question about whether income inequality is "high" or "low."
+For instance, in the context of income inequality, one can elicit beliefs about the income share going to the top 1 percent income earners rather than a general question about whether income inequality is "high" or "low."
 Measuring subjective beliefs about quantities with well-defined benchmarks has several advantages.
 First, by eliciting beliefs about a well-defined benchmark the experimenter fixes beliefs about the environment and imposes additional structure on the responses.
 This in turn may lower heterogeneity in how the question is interpreted and thereby reduce measurement error and make responses across participants more comparable.
 Second, it allows one to characterize the extent of biases in beliefs compared to the benchmark.
 Third, it enables one to incentivize the belief elicitations in a transparent way.
 Fourth, the availability of benchmarks allows for the provision of information treatments that are tightly connected with the belief elicitation.
-Recent applications of belief elicitations reliant on benchmarks are studies on social norm elicitations (Krupka and Weber discrimination (Haaland 2013), racial and Roth 2023), intergenerational mobility (Alesina, Stantcheva, and Teso 2018), immigration (Haaland and Roth 2020; Grigorieff, Roth, and Ubfal 2020; Alesina, Miano, and Stantcheva 2023), or infectious disease spread (Fetzer et al. 2021, Akesson et al. 2022).
+Recent applications of belief elicitations reliant on benchmarks are studies on social norm elicitations (Krupka and Weber, 2013), racial discrimination (Haaland and Roth, 2021), intergenerational mobility (Alesina et al., 2018c), immigration (Alesina et al., 2018a; Grigorieff et al., 2020; Haaland and Roth, 2020), or infectious disease spread (Akesson et al., 2020; Fetzer et al., 2020).

-3.4 Framing of Belief Elicitations
+3.4 Framing of belief elicitations

-In settings in which respondents are relatively experienced, they are capable of accurately assessing economic quantities.
-For example, respondents are relatively good at assessing the price of gas (Ansolabehere, Meredith, and Snowberg 2013).
+In settings in which respondents are relatively experienced they are capable of accurately assessing economic quantities.
+For example, respondents are relatively good at assessing the price of gas (Ansolabehere et al., 2013).
 However, in settings in which respondents are relatively unfamiliar, there will be higher levels of measurement error especially when respondents are unsure about the response scale, for example in the context of unemployment estimates.
 However, careful framing of questions can reduce measurement error.
-For example, the provision of anchors that convey information about the response scale can reduce measurement error (Ansolabehere, and Snowberg 2013). instance, Roth, Settele, and Wohlfart (2022a) measure beliefs about the debt-to-GDP ratio in the United States using different historical or cross-country anchors, and show that the provision of an anchor reduces the dispersion of beliefs and rounding.
+For example, the provision of anchors which convey information about the response scale can reduce measurement error (Ansolabehere et al., 2013).
+For instance, Roth et al. (2021a) measure beliefs about the debt-to-GDP ratio in the US using different historical or cross-country anchors, and show that the provision of an anchor reduces the dispersion of beliefs and rounding.

-3.5 Multiple Measurement
+3.5 Multiple measurement

 Many belief elicitations involve asking difficult questions to respondents.
 The cognitive strain in turn may induce measurement error.
 How can researchers mitigate the extent of measurement error?
-Gillen, Snowberg, and Yariv (2019) propose an instrumental variables (IV) approach, which leverages multiple measurements to deal with classical measurement error.
+Gillen et al. (2019) propose an IV approach, which leverages multiple measurements to deal with classical measurement error.
 We believe that this is particularly important in the context of (quantitative) belief measurement.
 When reducing classical measurement error is important, researchers ideally should measure their belief of interest using (i) a qualitative survey question, (ii) a quantitative point estimate, and (iii) a probabilistic question in which respondents attach probabilities to mutually exclusive states of the world.
-These multiple measurements in turn can be leveraged to employ the IV methods that help to deal with measurement error (Gillen, Snowberg, and Yariv 2019).
+These multiple measurements in turn can be leveraged to employ the IV methods that help to deal with measurement error (Gillen et al., 2019).
 For instance, Giglio et al. (2021) apply such an IV approach in the context of survey expectations about stock returns, using both point beliefs and subjective probability distributions.
 However, since multiple measurements might be cognitively taxing for respondents, their benefits must be weighed against the risk of increasing survey fatigue or higher attrition rates.
-Moreover, this approach cannot be used in the case of nonclassical measurement error.
-Finally, randomly assigned information treatments can also be used to instrument beliefs, and thereby deal with measurement error to some extent (for a discussion of such an IV approach, see section 8).
+Moreover, this approach cannot be used in the case of non-classical measurement error.
+Finally, randomly assigned information treatments can also be used to instrument beliefs, and thereby deal with measurement error to some extent (for a discussion of such an IV approach, see Section 8).